 Sashan: For me “Convergence” is all about rediscovery.
 We stripped away all we’ve learnt as musicians and approached it as a new entity.
 Taking ego and self gratification out of the equation was key to creating this album as a singular unit.
 The music was inspired largely by the process of rediscovering who we are as a band.

-Why should people listen to your new album?
+Why should people listen to the New Deity’s Muse album?